The Origin of Humanity: Who Was the First Person on Earth?

 However, the distinction between Homo erectus and Homo sapiens, the species to which modern humans belong, is not exactly clear-cut.

-Additionally, one of the most famous fossils of a human ancestor is Lucy, a 3.2-million-year-old skeleton discovered in Ethiopia in 1974.
-Lucy is believed to belong to the species Australopithecus afarensis, which is not a direct ancestor of Homo sapiens but somehow a close relative.
+Moreover, one of the most famous fossils of a human ancestor is Lucy, a 3.2-million-year-old skeleton discovered in Ethiopia in 1974.
+Lucy is believed to belong to the species Australopithecus afarensis, which is not a direct ancestor of Homo sapiens but somewhat a close relative.

 Recommendation: If you'd like to read THE ONE book on human evolution and learn everything about Lucy and our beginnings, we highly recommend the following: 'Lucy: The Beginnings of Humankind.'
 Written by the man who found Lucy - Donald Johanson!